Tornadoes of 2025: May 15–16 (United States)

-A two story home south of Marion, Illinois swept away at high-end EF4 intensity.
+A two-story home south of Marion, Illinois swept away at high-end EF4 intensity.

-A significant tornado outbreak produced 60 tornadoes in portions of the Midwestern and Southeastern United States on May 15–16 due to a negatively tilted mid-level atmospheric trough that moved through the Upper Midwest.
+A significant tornado outbreak produced 61 tornadoes in portions of the Midwestern and Southeastern United States on May 15–16 due to a negatively tilted mid-level atmospheric trough that moved through the Upper Midwest.
 On May 15, tornadic activity was centered on the Great Lakes Region with 31 tornadoes touching down throughout the day.
 An EF2 tornado damaged several structures near Colby, Wisconsin.
 One supercell thunderstorm produced six tornadoes, including an EF2 tornado that injured one person as it passed through Juneau, and another EF2 tornado that struck Mayville.
 Four more tornadoes touched down from this initial round of storms after midnight as well.

-A moderate risk of severe weather was issued for parts of the Mid-South and Midwest for May 16 due to the possibility of several long-tracked, intense tornadoes that afternoon and evening.
-An early afternoon EF3 tornado struck the Greater St. Louis area, causing widespread destruction to trees, power lines, homes, traffic lights, and other structures, killing four people, and injuring 38 others.
+A moderate risk for severe weather was issued for parts of the Mid-South and Midwest on May 16 due to the possibility of several long-tracked, intense tornadoes that afternoon and evening.
+An extremely large early afternoon EF3 tornado struck the Greater St. Louis area, causing widespread destruction to trees, power lines, homes, traffic lights, and other structures, killing four people, and injuring 38 others.
+The tornado was one of the costliest tornadoes in US history, with monetary damage estimated at $1.6 billion USD.
 Another deadly EF3 tornado destroyed homes and mobile homes and killed two more people near Blodgett, Missouri.
 A stray high-end EF1 tornado also caused considerable damage in Baltimore, Maryland.
-A violent high-end EF4 tornado injured seven people and prompted the issuance of a tornado emergency to be issued for the Marion, Illinois area.
+A violent high-end EF4 tornado injured seven people and prompted the issuance of a tornado emergency for the Marion, Illinois area.
 A strong EF2 tornado in Linton killed one person.
-In Kentucky, an EF3 tornado caused intense damage in the Morganfield area, and a destructive EF4 tornado struck the cities of Somerset and London, killing 20 people.
-Overall, 27 tornadic fatalities occurred as a result of this tornado outbreak.
+In Kentucky, an EF3 tornado caused intense damage in the Morganfield area, and a destructive EF4 tornado struck the cities of Somerset and London, killing 19 people.
+Overall, 26 tornadic fatalities occurred as a result of this tornado outbreak.